Prologue

 “Do you want to head over there with me?”
 Mindy asks.

 I hesitate before answering.
-I know she’s asking because she doesn’t want to ditch me after inviting me to the pub crawl with her, but I don’t really want to be the third wheel.
+I know she’s asking because she doesn’t want to ditch me after inviting me to go with her, but I don’t really want to be the third wheel while she hangs with Nolan.

 “Why don’t you hang out with us?”
 Kristen suggests quickly.